michael081906/Robotic-polishing/README.md

-## 2020/8/12 Update
+## Update
-This was a final project of an awesome course ENPM808X (Advanced Topics in Engineering; Software Development for Robotics) in 2017.
+(08/15/20) This was a final project of an awesome course ENPM808X (Advanced Topics in Engineering; Software Development for Robotics) in 2017.
 I learned so much from this course and have been using some of the contents during my everyday research programming tasks.
 This is a deprecated repository, but I just put it here to show my learning footprint.

-###TODO:
+### TODO:
 1. iiwa_stack has error with "iiwa_ros/command/joint_position.hpp" during build.